I make Apple Sauce Without the Added Sugar whenever I have a lot of apples on hand.

 Apple Sauce Without the Added Sugar

-I love apples and living close to an apple orchard, I enjoy going out on a beautiful fall day to pick apples.
+I love apples.
+Because I live close to an apple orchard, I enjoy going out on a beautiful fall day to pick apples.

 Everyone always seems to ask what are the best apples to use when making apple sauce?